girip11/python_learning/misc/async_programming/1_python_concurrency.md

 * Useful in running IO bound workloads.
 (Speeding it up involves overlapping the times spent waiting for these devices.)

+* If a task takes up too much CPU time, other tasks will starve.
+Event loop does not context switch rather it expects the task to release the CPU on its own (cooperative multitasking).

 ## Using multiprocessing

 * Multiprocessing in python is achieved by spawning multiple sub processes which can run on each CPU independently.
 Thus true parallelism is achieved using multiprocessing in python.